catliba/catlib.com/src/content/notes/poker/2preflop-ranges.md

 # Preflop Ranges

 Understanding basic preflop gives you the most edge on a table.
-Identifying fish in a game usually involves seeing what their preflop raising range and VPIP is and if it deviates from the standard.
+Identifying fish in a game usually involves seeing what their preflop raising range and VPIP and PFR is and if it deviates from the standard.

 6 handed play.
 Play a little tighter 9 handed.